 Hot tubs are a popular addition to any home, especially for people who entertain regularly.
-Most people put hot tubs outside.
-They weigh around 4,000 lbs. fully loaded, so it's important that the structure you place the hot tub on can handle heavy loads.
-Grass or bare dirt just won't do.
-If you choose to place your hot tub on a concrete slab, you''ll have to build something more substantial than a normal 4-inch concrete pad, due to the weight.
-You'll need footings much like the foundation of a house.
+Filled hot tubs, which usually go outside, typically weigh over 3,000 pounds for a six-person tub plus the weight of the people in it, so it's important to have a sturdy base that can handle the weight — grass or bare dirt just won't do.
+If you choose to place your hot tub on a concrete slab, you'll have to build something more substantial than a normal 4-inch concrete pad, instead using footings much like the foundation of a house to handle the weight.

 Stake out the perimeter of the slab you want to pour.
 Slabs for hot tubs generally are 8 feet by 8 feet.
 Run twine between the stakes.

-Excavate the concrete pad area 6 inches deep.
+Excavate the concrete pad area 6 inches deep to prepare the ground for the concrete.
 Excavate the perimeter 1 foot deep and 1 foot wide to form a deeper trench around the excavated area.

-Build the forms for the footings by placing the 2-by-10 lumber around the outside of the trench and securing them with wooden stakes.
-Secure the 2-by-6 lumber on the inside of the 2-by-10 lumber, 6 inches away, forming a 6-inch wide frame for the footings you're about to pour.
+Build the forms for the footings by placing 2-by-10 lumber around the outside of the trench and securing it with wooden stakes.
+Secure 2-by-6 lumber on the inside of the 2-by-10 lumber, 6 inches away, forming a 6-inch wide frame for the footings you're about to pour.

 Dump 2 inches of gravel into the trench inside the forms you just built.

-Mix the concrete using your wheelbarrow, hose and shovel according the manufacturer's directions.
+Mix the concrete using your wheelbarrow, hose, and shovel according to the manufacturer's directions.

 Pour the concrete into the forms to create the 10-inch-deep footings that will support the weight of the pad and the hot tub.
 Flatten the top surface of the footing by running a 2-by-4 along the top edge of the forms.